Eyes of football world on Doha for World Cup draw

 Three places still to be decided

-Yet while fans of the 29 qualified nations from around the world will eagerly tune in for the draw, three spots have still to be decided in the last 32-team World Cup before it expands to 48 teams in 2026.
+However, three qualifying spots have still to be decided in the last 32-team World Cup before it expands to 48 teams in 2026.

-Russia's invasion of Ukraine is partly to blame.
-Ukraine's qualifying play-off semi-final against Scotland was postponed until June as a result, with the winner of that match facing Wales for a place in Qatar.
+Russia's invasion of Ukraine led to Ukraine's qualifying play-off semi-final against Scotland being postponed until June, with the winner of that match facing Wales for a place in Qatar.

-There are also two intercontinental play-offs to come in Qatar in June, with either Australia or the United Arab Emirates getting to face Peru for one berth and Costa Rica playing New Zealand for the other.
+There are also two intercontinental play-offs to come in Qatar in June, with either Australia or the United Arab Emirates facing Peru for one berth and Costa Rica playing New Zealand for the other.

+Teams from the same continent will be kept apart except for those from Europe.
+Five groups will feature two European sides.

-The tiny Gulf state of under three million people stunned the world when it was awarded the hosting rights, and it has been readying itself ever since.
+Qatar, a tiny Gulf state of under three million people, stunned the world when it was awarded the hosting rights.

-Seven of its eight venues have been newly built, while Doha also opened a new metro system in preparation for welcoming fans from around the world.
+Seven of its eight venues have been newly built, while Doha also opened a new metro system in preparation for an influx of fans from around the world.
+However the city remains a building site in many places.

 Over 800,000 tickets have already been snapped up, and by the time the matches get underway construction should be finished on the promenade on Doha's Corniche.